aquasecurity/trivy/docs/docs/kubernetes/cli/compliance.md

 ```

 ![k8s Summary Report](../../../imgs/trivy-nsa-summary.png)

+***Note*** : The `compliance` column represent the calculation of all tests pass vs. fail for all resources per control check in percentage format.

+Example: if I have two resources in cluster and one resource scan result show pass while the other one show fail for `1.0 Non-root Containers` then it compliance will show 50%

 An additional report is supported to get all of the detail the output contains, use `--report all`
 ```